 All this time, I remained a writer at heart, "dabbling" on the side between marking books and sleeping.
 For me, writing was a passion, and for many years I was too nervous to do anything, despite the number of completed manuscripts in my collection.

 It was not until a year after my son's birth, when I realised if I could survive a full-time job on 6 hours sleep and 12 months of motherhood, I could probably do anything.
 I fished out The Rose and the Thorn, re-wrote it, and published it myself during the summer holidays.

 It turned out to be the first of many, as apparently people did enjoy reading it as much as I enjoyed writing it.
-I currently have 15 books out, am part of an anthology, and have 2 more out before The Rose and the Thorn reaches its third birthday.
+I am looking to be up to 20 books by the time The Rose and Thorn hits its 4th birthday in August 2023.